direct-code-execution/ns-3-dce/doc/source/getting-started.rst

  3. *ns-3-dce* contains the DCE sources,

  4. *readversiondef* contains source of a tool used by DCE build system.

+ 5. *ns-3-linux* (only in advanced mode) contains source of a linux kernel + some glue code for DCE / Kernel communication.

+ 6. *iproute2-2.6.33* (only in advanced mode) contains source of *ip* tool needed to be compiled for DCE in order to configure ip routes of the slave kernel used by DCE.

 Setting Environnement
 *********************

-In order to have the good paths you should call the setenv.sh script in order to setup env variables (PATH LD_LIBRARY_PATH and PKG_CONFIG_PATH):
+In order to have the good paths you should call the setenv.sh script in order to setup env variables (PATH, LD_LIBRARY_PATH and PKG_CONFIG_PATH):

 ::